General Information for Incoming and Continuing Students and Postdoctoral Scholars

 President Napolitano has stated that the use of paid administrative leave must not adversely affect the delivery of essential university services.
 Delivery of instruction and UC Health clinical services are essential university service and thus every effort must be made to ensure their continuation.
 The campus is working diligently to facilitate remote instruction.

-The Office of the President has allowed an extension of APM and collective bargaining agreement leave policies to allow leave that is normally available only for one’s own illness to also be used in the following cases:
+The Office of the President has allowed an extension of APM and collective bargaining agreement leave policies to allow leave that is normally available only for one’s own illness to to extend to cover a family member’s COVID-19 illness.

 - Employees may still use accrued sick, vacation or paid time off in order to address their own illness or the serious medical condition of a family member.